dnsimple/dnsimple-developer/content/v2/registrar.markdown

 ### Response

-Responds with HTTP 201 on success.
+Responds with HTTP 201 when transfer was processed and completed.

+Responds with HTTP 202 when transfer was processed but is pending completion.

 ~~~json
 <%= pretty_print_fixture("/api/transferDomain/success.http") %>